In this article, I’ll cover profitability, both why it’s important and how to measure it.

-You’ll need the following values from the company’s last ten financial results:
+You’ll need the following values from the company’s last ten annual reports:

-- Net profit – You should already have this after calculating net ROCE.
+- Post-tax profit – You should already have this after calculating Profitability.

 Using those figures, work through the following steps (preferably using a spreadsheet):

-In my experience, companies with net profit margins below about 5% tend to have many more problems than companies with fatter profit margins, so I use the following rule of thumb:
+In my experience, companies with an average return on sales below about 5% tend to have more problems than companies with fatter profit margins.
+This isn’t always true, but it’s generally true, so unless I can see a good reason to invest in a thin margin company, I will usually apply the following rule of thumb:

-Let’s take that theory and apply it to another example from my recent holdings.
+Let’s take these metrics and apply them to another real-world example from my portfolio.

 British American Tobacco’s profitability